This post may contain affiliate links, which means I receive a commission if you choose to purchase through links I provide.

 If you have normal skin, you want to make sure you have a face wash that will help control the oil but does not strip the skin.

-In the morning, use your cleanser to remove any dirt, oils, or overnight treatments.
+In the morning, use a gentle cleanser to remove any dirt, oils, or overnight treatments.

-If you wear makeup regularly, you may want to consider doing a double cleanse.
-If you do a double cleanse, you want to start with the oil based cleanser to remove any makeup you are wearing.
-After the first cleanser, you will follow with a second cleanser to really get the face clean.
-If you are not into the double cleanse, just make sure your cleanser is removing all of your makeup.
+If you wear makeup regularly, you may want to consider doing a double cleanse in the evening.
+To do a double cleanse, start with a cleanser to remove any makeup you are wearing.
+Then follow with a second cleanser to get the face nice and clean.

 I’m going to let you in on a secret.
 You don’t HAVE to use a toner.
-But if you want to use one, you can tackle a different number of skin issues with the simple swipe of a cotton round.
+But if you want to use one, you can tackle a number of issues with the simple swipe of a cotton round.
 Toners can do everything from adding hydration to shrinking pores.